marcellbld/multiplayer-jigsaw-frontend/README.md

 - **Custom Puzzles**: Players can create custom puzzles, then with the given ID can invite friends or other players can join from the lobby.

 ## Work In Progress :warning:
-Please note that this project is created mainly for demo purpose, and is currently in its early stages of development.
-It's important to note that you may encounter areas where data validation and error handling are not yet to be fully implemented.
+Please note that this project was created for personal demo purposes.
+It is in the early stages of development, so some parts may be non-functional, minimally functional, or awaiting modification.

 ## Demo
 Click [here](https://multiplayer-jigsaw-frontend.onrender.com) to try it out.